tannerkoza/navsuite/CONTRIBUTING.md

 ## Summary Commands

-Here are the most commonly used commands for NavSuite development:
+Here are the most commonly used commands for navsuite development:

 ```bash
 # Initial setup